clolsonus/covid-19/README.md

 fit.
 The US numbers have been curving downward very slowly.
 The logistic function fits the existing data better, but still seems to be underpredicting the future more than the linear is overpredicting.
+Notice that Brazil is the one country that is still accelerating the wrong way (and they have a president that really doesn't think covid is a big deal.)

 ![linear](figures/20200516.png?raw=true "16 May, 2020")
 ![logistic](figures/20200516-logistic.png?raw=true "16 May, 2020")